How to apply to universities in the USA

 Contact the international admissions office at universities

-In America, unlike in the UK, there is no central regulatory body like UCAS overlooking the application process.
+In America, unlike in the UK, there is no central regulatory body like UCAS to overlook the application process.
 Each application is done separately through the university's own portal.

 Get in touch with their international admissions office to double-check you have the right information and that you're eligible as an international student.